-I’m a 56 year old married Christian, father of four and grandfather of three.
-For about the past twenty-five years, I’ve been a member of my local Roman Catholic parish, where I have served, at various times, as: lector, extraordinary minister of holy communion, catechist, adult Bible study leader, parish council member, and member of several other of the committees and ministries that tend to dot the parochial landscape.
+I’m a 57 year old married Christian, father of four and grandfather of five.
+For the quarter century or so, I’ve been a member of my local Roman Catholic parish, where at various times I have served as: lector, extraordinary minister of holy communion, catechist, adult Bible study leader, parish council member, and member of several other of the committees and ministries that tend to dot the parochial landscape.
 I am enrolled (via distance learning) in the Master of Arts in Theology & Ministry program at Franciscan University of Steubenville.

-I’m currently employed as an IT professional by a large pharmaceutical company, at which I’ve worked (under some corporate incarnation or another) for close to twenty years.
+I’m currently employed as an IT professional by a large pharmaceutical company, at which I’ve worked (under some corporate incarnation or another) for twenty years.
 I’ve earned a B.S.
 (Information Technology w/ Business minor) from UMass (Lowell), and a Project Management certification from Boston University.
-I’ve earned the PMP certification from the Project Management Institute on multiple occasions over the years – I get them when I need them, and then let them expire rather than feeding my time and money into the recertification machine.
+I’ve earned the PMP certification from the Project Management Institute on multiple occasions over the years.
 I also have a pile of dated technical certifications from various networking technology vendors.

-My intellectual interests begin with the Word of God in Sacred Scripture, extending through other areas of theology, including its cultural expression, which – depending on how rational and articulate the theology is – we call either religion, ideology, worldview, orientation, or values .
-I’m also interested in many areas of philosophy and cultural criticism, history and political thought, law, language, music, and economics.
+My intellectual interests begin with the Word of God in Sacred Scripture, extending through other areas of theology, including its personal and cultural lived expression in religion, and the relation between revealed religion and the various substitute or competing frameworks of confronting life, which sometimes are also identified as religion, but more often in the West are more purely subjective and rise only to the notions of ideology, worldview, orientation, or values .
+I’m also interested in many areas of philosophy and cultural criticism, in history and political thought, in law, language, music, and economics.
 I have little interest in most of the social sciences – especially psychology, which I see as largely a fool’s errand – and I am frankly contemptuous of the reductionist materialism that unfortunately permeates the sciences in general.

 I am deeply and explicitly Catholic in my worldview, and most people would thus consider me a staunch social conservative.
 My social and political concerns are rooted in a revulsion at the relentless encroachment of the progressive nation-state into all areas of personal and community life – especially its alarming interference in the realm of the family, most notoriously its advocacy for the debasement of marriage and the murder of pre-born children, as well as with the overall denigration of the role of father, both within the family and within society.